relloyd/halfpipe/README.md

 ## 12 Factor Mode - Support for Serverless With AWS Lambda

-Halfpipe is small enough to run in AWS Lambda (~7 MB zipped).
+Halfpipe is small enough to run in AWS Lambda.

-You can use the main Halfpipe binary `hp` (zipped of course) on its own when connecting between Snowflake, SQL Server and S3, but, if you require Oracle or ODBC connectivity, you'll need to publish a Lambda layer with the Halfpipe plugins (see release binaries) and database drivers (e.g. Oracle OCI).
+You can use the main Halfpipe binary `hp` (zipped ~7MB) on its own when connecting between Snowflake, SQL Server and S3, but, if you require Oracle or ODBC connectivity, you'll need to publish a Lambda layer with the Halfpipe plugins (see release binaries) and database drivers (e.g. Oracle OCI).

 To get started, you essentially need to create a Lambda with environment variables that mimic existing CLI arguments and flags.